 Natural water sources are plentiful in the White Mountains although you may need to descend to them from ridgelines along side trails if you run short.
 In any case, carry a detailed topographic map with you and don’t rely on the overview map provided with this trip description to find water sources.

 There are numerous stream crossings on this route, too many to account for in the trail description below.
 Most are quite benign and easily crossed by stepping on rocks or shallow calf-high fords.
-However a handful of these crossings can be challenging or downright dangerous in high water, so it’s best to check the weather before your trip and postpone it if a heavy rain event is forecast.
-The AMC’s White Mountain Guide and Guthook’s apps provide detailed descriptions of all water crossings and are good references to carry on your hike, in addition to detailed maps.
+However, a handful of these crossings can be challenging or downright dangerous in high water, so it’s best to check the weather before your trip and postpone it if a heavy rain event is forecast.
+The AMC’s White Mountain Guide and the Far Out Guide provide detailed descriptions of all water crossings and are good references to carry on your hike, in addition to detailed maps.

 On the Trail